affinda/affinda-python/docs/sync_operations.md

 **Returns**:

-`~affinda.models.GetAllJobDescriptionsResults or ~affinda.models.RequestError`: GetAllJobDescriptionsResults or RequestError, or the result of cls(response)
+`~affinda.models.GetAllJobDescriptionsResults`: GetAllJobDescriptionsResults, or the result of cls(response)

 <a id="operations._affinda_api_operations.AffindaAPIOperationsMixin.create_job_description"></a>